alasdairforsythe/tokenmonster/benchmark/pretrain.md

 ### Discussion on Vocab Size

-Before running these tests I believed that 32,000 is the optimal vocabulary size, and the results confirm the same. `50256-balanced` performs only 1% better than `32000-balanced` on SMLQA (Ground Truth).
+Before running these tests I believed that 32,000 is the optimal vocabulary size, and the results confirm the same. `50256-balanced` performs only 1% better than `32000-balanced` on SMLQA (Ground Truth) despite the model being 13% larger in size.
 Ideally I would like to prove this definitively by testing MEDIUM models of 80/20 vocabularies as discussed above in vocab sizes 24000, 32000, 50256 & 100256.

 ### Discussion on Optimization Mode